-Italy car hire options are endless, with many reputable companies offering their services at fair prices.
+Italy car rental options are endless, with many reputable companies offering their services at fair prices.
 Economy cars, luxury vehicles and even motorhome rentals are all options to consider while allowing the ability to personalize your vacation.
 Renting a vehicle gives you the chance to see some of the sights and attractions that are off the beaten path and may not be included in many of the popular tours.
 It is also an excellent choice for families, especially those with young children, who may not enjoy the stricter pace of a guided tour.

-Auto Italy rental can definitely be the way to go on your next vacation here, and navigating a vehicle through Italian streets can be both an exciting and a frustrating experience.
+Italy car rental can definitely be the way to go on your next vacation here, and navigating a vehicle through Italian streets can be both an exciting and a frustrating experience.
 In some parts of Italy a car is a must, like if staying in a remote southern town in a beautiful sea-side villa which is a good hike from the nearest train station for example.

 Italy is also known for its fast and somewhat aggressive drivers and if you are unfamiliar with the rules of the road or the street signs used, then it is important that you learn these and are comfortable with them before embarking on your journey.
 Also, in many cities such as Rome, Milan, Naples to name a few - having a car is unnecessary and may be more hassle than a convenience.